phoenixzqy/stock-ticker/README.md

 ## WATCH LIST

-You create your own `config/watch_list.json` file to create your stock watching list.
-You group/category them by creating an array of stocks with a key as category name.
+You create your own `config/watch_list.json` file to get your stock watch list.
+You cann group them by creating an array of stocks with a key as category name.

-You can start your watch list by renaming and editing the `watch_list.example.json` file.
+Note: Please start your watch list by renaming and editing the `watch_list.example.json` file.

-## Stocks from Markets other than the US
+## Stocks from Markets other than the U.S.

 For example, if you need to find a stock from HongKong market, let's say `Tencent` Inc., you always can find it's symbol from [Yahoo Finance](https://finance.yahoo.com/).
 The symbol would be like this: `0700.HK`;